astronomer/docs/software/access-airflow-database.md

 This guide will cover guidelines for the following:

 - Risks associated with and use cases for database Access
-- Access to Airflow's database in Local Development
+- Access to Airflow's database in local development
 - Decode Astronomer's metadata Secret
 - Access to Airflow's database on Astronomer
 - Example DAG that incorporates a query to the database